thejourneyofbabo/thejouneyofbabo.github.io/_posts/2024-05-28-Questions_Basic of Data structure.md

 }
 ```
 *Trade-Off*: B-trees have slower insertion and deletion times compared to hash maps but maintain order.
 ## Q2.
-What are some common operation on arrays and vectors, and how can I optimize them in Rust?
+What are some common operations on arrays and vectors, and how can I optimize them in Rust?
 **Common Operations:**
 - **Accessing Elements:** Access elements by index.
 ```rust